 Immigration reform is not an easy task, yet a solution is not out of reach.
 By taking a methodical approach to these issues, it will help us craft better legislation that will benefit Americans and provide a workable immigration system.
 This will ensure we get immigration reform right this time so that we don’t have the same problems in the future.

-The House Judiciary Committee, which I chair, has jurisdiction over our nation's immigration laws.
+The House Judiciary Committee, of which Congressman Goodlatte is the Chairman, has jurisdiction over our nation's immigration laws.
 The Committee has been working to thoroughly examine each aspect of our immigration laws.

 Congressman Goodlatte recently introduced the Securing America's Future Act, H.R.
 4760.
 This bill bolsters enforcement of existing immigration law, makes important reforms to our legal immigration programs, secures the border, and provides a legislative solution for the current beneficiaries of the Deferred Action for Childhood Arrivals (DACA) program.